Swathi-Andem/cloud-4/source/_integrations/arve.markdown

 {% include integrations/config_flow.md %}

-To create an integration for an Arve device, the user needs to fill in three required fields.
+To create an integration for an Arve device, the user needs to fill in two required fields.
-Those are _Home Assistant acess token_, _Arve customer token_ and _Serial number_.
+Those are _Home Assistant acess token_ and _Arve customer token_ and _Serial number_.
 _Home Assistant access token_ and _Arve customer token_ can be obtained by the user on the [Arve web platform](https://dashboard.arveair.com).
-The _serial number_ is located on the rear panel of the Arve device.

 ## Measurement entities